Bira/octopus-carnival/_drafts/wir-mm3-4e-apocalypse-spell.md

 reaction that triggers when they are first bloodied or when they take a critical hit, once per encounter.
 It creates a perfect duplicate of the spell that lasts for a turn.
 During this turn, it has the same HP and abilities as the original, and can act right after the original's action.
-The duplicate can't creater another duplicate itself, however, so no infinitely spawning epic monsters for you.
+The duplicate can't create another duplicate itself, however, so no infinitely spawning epic monsters for you.